AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

   * The data type can be configured to allow fragment authors to:
     * Edit the referenced fragment directly.
     * Create a new Content Fragment, based on the appropriate model
-  * The field specifies a universally unique ID (UUID) that references the resource
+  * In the editor, the reference specifies the path to the referenced resource; internally the reference is held as a universally unique ID (UUID) that references the resource
     * You do not need to know the UUID; in the fragment editor you can browse to the required fragment
 * **Content Reference**
   * References other content, of any type; can be used to [create nested content](#using-references-to-form-nested-content)